dmoisset/s5/character/races.md

 **Communalism.** Once, as long as an ally is within 10 feet, a shirren can roll a single attack roll or skill check at advantage.
 This ability is recovered after a long rest.

-**Cultural Fascination.** Shirrents are proficient in the Culture skill.
+**Cultural Fascination.** Shirrens are proficient in the Culture skill.

 **Limited Telepathy.** Shirrens can mentally communicate with any creatures within 30 feet with whom they share a language.